lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_GoLang_part_1.md

 1. By manually dealing with memory allocation and deallocation within WASM linear memory
 2. By using STDIN/OUT as a way to exchange data (CGI anyone)

 My first attempt was to use option **A** which led me to do a very long research to understand how to safely manage memory between host and guest in particular in relation to languages such as Go that have a garbage collector.
-Some results can be seens by looking at the [allocation examples](https://github.com/tetratelabs/wazero/tree/main/examples/allocation) on the wazero repo (thx to Adrian Cole and Edoardo Vacchi for the patience and guidance) but for the sake of simplicity (remember, this is just a POC) and portability I then decided to move toward options **B** which in the host side ended up being similar to the example here:
+Some results can be seens by looking at the [allocation examples](https://github.com/tetratelabs/wazero/tree/main/examples/allocation) on the wazero repo (thx to Adrian Cole and Edoardo Vacchi for the patience and guidance) but for the sake of simplicity (remember, this is just a POC) and portability I then decided to move toward options **B** which on the host side ended up being similar to the example here:

 ```go
 func (p *Plugin) invoke(in any, out any) error {